drisspg/MacOSPythonDevSetup/README.md

 ### Pretty up the terminal
 7. Edit the .zshrc file by running `code .zshrc` from home dir.
 Handy plugins that I used are listed in the .zshrc file here.
 To use these plugins, two require further install. **UNCOMMENT LINE 12** `export ZSH="/Users/driss.guessous/.oh-my-zsh"` and export the correct path to OMZ.
 8. [zsh autosuggestions](https://github.com/zsh-users/zsh-autosuggestions/blob/master/INSTALL.md).
 Run `git clone https://github.com/zsh-users/zsh-autosuggestions ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-autosuggestions` to install.
+And run `git clone https://github.com/zsh-users/zsh-syntax-highlighting.git ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-syntax-highlighting`
 9. Install the powerlevel10k fonts by running: `git clone --depth=1 https://github.com/romkatv/powerlevel10k.git ${ZSH_CUSTOM:-$HOME/.oh-my-zsh/custom}/themes/powerlevel10k`.
 This is by far the best.
 If fails check website [here](https://github.com/romkatv/powerlevel10k#oh-my-zsh)
 10. Now copy everything up to line 97 `source $ZSH/oh-my-zsh.sh` into your .zshrc.
 Start a new terminal window to check that it works.
 It will prompt you to go through the powerlevel10k config.
 My Choices can be found in this file:  ~/.p10k.zsh located in this folder.
 11. Change the iterm Colors in iterm's preferences profiles.
 Upload the color profile .json file in this folder by clicking on the Other Actions.